5 Italian sayings on love

-Literally: who are alike, end up with each other.
+Literally, those who are alike end up with each other.

-The proverb originates from the Tuscany dialect and means that those who have similar feautures (both in their bodies and characters) are attracted to each other.
+The proverb originates from the Tuscany dialect and means that those who have similar features (both in their bodies and their characters) are attracted to each other.

 Literally: unlucky at cards, lucky in love.

-The saying is often used to ease the pains of somebody who is losing playing a game, usaully playing cards.
-However, I learnt by experience, the proverb has no scientific basis at all.
+This Italian saying is often used to ease the pain of somebody who is losing while playing a game, usually playing cards.

 4. Il primo amore non si scorda mai